rameloni/Tydi-Chisel-testing-framework-analysis/examples/tydi-chisel-examples/README.md

 All the examples are related each other and they have an increasing complexity.
 - [`HelloWorldRgb`](./tydi/src/HelloWorldRgb/): A simple example that instantiates two streams of group `Rgb`.
 It is one of the simplest examples that can be used.
 It simply connects inputs to outputs.
+- [`PixelConverter`](./tydi/src/PixelConverter/): It extends the `HelloWorldRgb` example by adding more complex data structures that uses `Unions` (similar to `enum`s) and `Groups` (similar to `struct`s).
+It implements a color scale converter from rgb to grayscale and viceversa, depending on what type is the input stream since can be either rgb or gray.
+Moreover, it shows how to use tydi-lang templates to define custom and reusable types.
+- [`CLikeStaticArray`](./tydi/src/CLikeStaticArray/): It shows how to use advanced tydi-lang features such as the usage of for loops to instantiate fields in groups/unions/streamlets.
 - [`PipelineSimple`](./tydi/src/PipelineSimple/): A simple streaming pipeline that implements the following simple spark code, where the input is a stream of integers with timestamps attached (`{time: unsigned Integer, value: Integer}`):
   ```scala
   // Input stream: {timestamp, value}